Lower Menominee River AOC

 The Menominee River is one of very few spawning areas for Lake Michigan lake sturgeon.
 This project provided a safe passage around the dams in the form of a fish elevator.
 In 2015, the elevator was constructed in an existing empty turbine bay and was completed along with a research facility.
 Fish enter the lift and are elevated to a sorting station where researchers assess their health by taking measurements and samples.
 Researchers ensure only lake sturgeon are retained in the lift.
 The project increased migration, population size, and available spawning areas for sturgeon, and facilitates their safe passage downstream.
 It also helps improve genetic diversity of sturgeon populations in the river.

-State and federal agencies, nonprofit conservation organizations, and Eagle Creek Renewable Energy (ECRE), all part of the Menominee Fish Passage Partnership, facilitated the creation of the fish passage across these dams.
+State and federal agencies, nonprofit conservation organizations, and Eagle Creek Renewable Energy (ECRE) are all part of the Menominee Fish Passage Partnership.

 These efforts addressed the BUIs below: